Sunil Lanba: Awards and decorations

-He was awarded the from Meritorious Service Medal Singapore on September 8, 2022.
+He was awarded the Meritorious Service Medal (Military) of Singapore on 8 September 2022.
 He was awarded for his outstanding contributions in enhancing the strong and long-standing bilateral defence relationship between the Indian Navy and the Republic of Singapore Navy.
 Admiral Lanba became the first Indian to receive this award.

 Personal life

 He is married to Reena Lanba who is a qualified teacher and a home-maker.
 They have two daughters, named Moneesha and Sukriti, and a son named Adhiraj.